Metropolitan-Council/metc.tbi.helper/README.md

       * vehicle (`veh`) records, including fuel efficiency data; and
       * `trip_purpose`, for working with trip purpose data.
 This table has been specially weighted to attribute weights to either end of non-home-based trips, and to the non-home based end of home-based trips.

 **This is the only data we store in this GitHub repository.**  Git (even [Git LFS](https://git-lfs.github.com/)) is not ideal for storing data.
 If you generate additional datasets in your work, please add them to the .gitignore file.
-If you need to work with .csv data, please see the script `data-raw/99-get-compiled-survey-data.R`, and add the .csv's to your `gitignore` file.
-If incorporating a new dataset, write it to the Oracle database (see @ashleyasmus for write access).
+If you need to work with .csv data, please see the script `data-raw/99-survey-data-to-csv.R`, and add the .csv's to your `gitignore` file.
+If incorporating a new dataset, write it to the Oracle database first (see @ashleyasmus for write access).

 * `data-raw`: scripts to generate datasets.
 Work here if you want to add a new variable to the dataset(s) or incorporate a new dataset to the database and/or .RData object.
 You may need access to internal databases for this work.
   * `data-raw/_data-compile.R` is the main script that sources all numbered .R scripts in this folder.